the-laurel/chain-proposals/evmos/PrecedenceGraph.md

 The Principle Of Transformation <|-- Existence Of Principles The Principle Of Reflexivity <|-- Existence Of Principles

-Existence Of Principles <|-- Basic Rules
+Existence Of Principles <|-- Technical Limitations

 ```